 - Submit an SFU FAST accounting statement showing the dollar value of the replaced item.

 Theft or Damage to Personal Equipment or Vehicles

-Non-University owned vehicles and equipment (including computing equipment purchased with SFU Professional Development Funds and used for work purposes at home) are not eligible for reimbursement.
+Non-University owned vehicles, equipment (including computing equipment purchased with SFU Professional Development Funds and used for work purposes at home), and other personal items are not eligible for reimbursement.